joshua-x-7/GridWorkBench/docs/html/_sources/README.rst.txt

 Making Changes to GWB Documentation
 =====================================

-Making changes to GWB is not simple.
-You cannot just edit the files in github: the changes will not be reflected in the webpage.

-This documentation was created using Sphinx documentation and is written in reStructuredText.
+This documentation was created using "Sphinx" documentation and is written in "reStructuredText."
 It could be very helpful to check out the `Sphinx Documentation Tutorial <https://www.sphinx-doc.org/en/master/tutorial/getting-started.html>`_ and `reStructuredText Documentation <https://docutils.sourceforge.io/rst.html#user-documentation/>`_ to help you understand how to make edits to the documentation.

 GWB documentation is edited by doing the following:

 #.
-Download the file you want to change locally (ex: download the examples.rst file if you want to change the "examples" page)
-#.
 Setup Spinx
 #.
-Setup for making changes
+Prepare local computer to make changes
 #.
 Make changes to the file
 #.
-Rebuild the project / Implement Changes
+Rebuild the project
 #.
 Send changes to GitHub

 Setting Up Sphinx
 ---------------------------

-Make a new folder to store the documentation.
-Then, open the command line terminal (this could also be done in the terminal if you have PyCharm).
+Make a new folder on your local computer to store the documentation.
+Then, open the command line terminal (this could also be done in the terminal in PyCharm).
 Then, cd into the folder that you just created and run the following commands:

 .. code-block:: console

-    > python-m .venv .venv
+    > python-m venv .venv
     > activate
     > python -m pip install sphinx
     > sphinx-quickstart docs

 You will presented a series of questions to create the basic directory and configuration layout for your project inside the docs folder.
-To proceed, answer each questions as follows:
+To proceed, answer each question as follows:

 * Separate source and build directories (y/n) [n]: Write “y” (without quotes) and press Enter.
 * Project name: Write “GridWorkbench” (without quotes) and press Enter.